simonmichael/hledger/hledger/hledger.m4.md

 ### Conversion with equity postings and explicit cost

-Here both equity postings and @ notation are used together. hledger will usually complain about this redundancy, but when using the --infer-costs flag it is accepted.
+Here both equity postings and @ notation are used together.

 ```journal
 2021-01-01